stormpath/stormpath-dotnet-documentation/docs/quickstart.rst

   .. todo::
     Add blurb.

-It includes the `Stormpath .NET SDK`_, the Stormpath OWIN middleware, and pre-rendered views that work out of the box.

 The package can be installed with the NuGet Package Manager interface, or using the Package Manager Console: